List of American Girl characters: Kirsten Larson

-Kirsten Larson is a Swedish immigrant who settles in the Minnesota Territory with her extended family in 1854.
+Kirsten Larson (born June 8, 1845) is a Swedish immigrant who settles in the Minnesota Territory with her extended family in 1854.
 She faces the hardships, challenges, and adaptations necessary to adjust to life in America such as learning to speak English.
 Kirsten begins to attend a single-room schoolhouse near her home, and she and her family do their best to preserve their traditions from Sweden while adapting to American life.
 More changes include making a new friend outside of her own "world" and the arrival of a new baby.
 Kirsten was one of the first three dolls produced by American Girl in 1986.
 Unlike many of the dolls, Kirsten's books have maintained their original illustrations (with the exception of the covers).
+In the fall of 2009, American Girl announced that Kirsten would be retiring soon.
 Kirsten was officially archived on the American Girl website on January 1, 2010.
+Kirsten was brought back for a short time in 2021 for the 35th anniversary release, and in May 2024 it was announced that Kirsten would be available again with her original outfits.

 Addy Walker

-Addy Walker was the fifth doll added to the Historical line.
-Her character is a fugitive slave who escapes with her mother from a plantation in North Carolina to Philadelphia, Pennsylvania in 1864, during the American Civil War.
+Addy Walker is the fifth historical character released in 1993.
+She is a fugitive slave who escapes with her mother from a plantation in North Carolina to Philadelphia, Pennsylvania, in 1864, during the American Civil War.
 Addy's stories explore themes of freedom, familial love, prejudice and racism.
 The six-book series was written by Connie Porter and originally illustrated by Melodye Rosales and Bradford Brown, but were later redrawn by Dahl Taylor.
 A stage adaptation of Porter's Addy book series was commissioned and produced by the Seattle Children's Theater in 2007.
-Addy: An American Girl Story was subsequently taken on a limited national tour from January through May 2008 through Kids Entertainment, Inc. Addy was the first African American character made by American Girl, the second being Cecile, the third being Melody and the fourth being Claudie.
+Addy: An American Girl Story was subsequently taken on a limited national tour from January through May 2008 through Kids Entertainment, Inc. Addy was the first African American historical character made by American Girl, the second being Cecile, the third being Melody and the fourth being Claudie.
+In May 2024 it was announced that Addy would be re-released with her original outfits as part of a tribute collection.